Glaciers: essential Arctic and Antarctic attractions

 Pressure and time: how glaciers form

 Glaciers are formed on high ground, in the troughs of hills and mountains.
 Over centuries, persistent snowfall accumulates in these troughs, builds up, and compresses.
 As the snow compresses, it becomes heavy, solid ice.
 When the compressed snow has built up enough weight, the giant body of ice dislodges.
 Gravity guides the ice downhill, and it is now a glacier.
 As the glacier starts to move downhill, continuing snowfall builds up behind it.
 This proceeds to compress into ice and feed the glacier, forming a continuous flow of ice.
+This is one of many glacier facts that can be seen during an Arctic or Antarctic cruise, though these regions produce different types of glaciers.

 Glaciers on the move